-The annual general meeting of the Company ("AGM") will be held on 28 May 2021.
+The AGM will be held on 30 May 2023.
 Shareholders should refer to details regarding the AGM in the circular of the Company, the notice of AGM and form of proxy accompanying thereto to be dispatched by the Company.

 CLOSURE OF REGISTER OF MEMBERS